News

 25. March, 2025

 Fatima Waqar successfully defended her master thesis (Hot Subdwarf Candidates Observed by TESS: Classification by Light Curves and Spectral Energy Distributions).
-We wished her all the best for the future and send our greetings to Pakistan.
+We wish her all the best for the future and send our greetings to Pakistan.

 Shocked, but not for long